kazurayam/IWantToNameTestObjectsInMyLanguage/README.md

 # Problem to solve

-[Katalon Studio](https://www.katalon.com/) upto version 7 has a prbolem of Internationalization.
+[Katalon Studio](https://www.katalon.com/) upto version 7 has an internationalization problem.
 I can not name a Test Object in my native language (ja_JP).
-When I try to use characters which are native for me, Katalon Studio rejects it.
+When I try, Katalon Studio rejects it.

 ![CannotNameItUsingJapaneseCharacters](docs/images/CannotNameItUsingJapaneseCharacters.png)

-This restriction frustrates me quite sometimes.
+This restriction frustrates me.

 October 1, 2019, the consumption tax rate will increase from 8% to 10%.
 Therefore many web developers in Japan are busy changing their web sites to make it complying to the new rate.
 I am involved as well.
-I have developped a lot of Katalon Studio tests to check if prices/fees/commission of finacial instruments displayed on web pages.
-This jos is much frustrating.
+I have developped a lot of Katalon Studio tests to check if various commissions of finacial instruments displayed on web pages.
+This job was frustrating.
 Why?
-You would see the reason in the following screenshots.

-In the target web pages, I see the following portion where a set of commissions of a finantial instrument are displayed.
+I will tell you.
+In the target web pages, I see the following portion.
 The lables (e.g, 購入時手数料率（税込）) are significant.
 I must respect the names.

 ![AUT](docs/images/AUT.png)

 Now I want to verify the decimal values displayed there.
 So I developed a Katalon Studio test using Test Objects stored in the Object Repository.

 ![IWantToNameTestObjectsInMyLanguage](docs/images/IWantToNameTestObjectsInMyLanguage.png)

-The test case script has a fragment like this:
+The test case script has a fragment like this.
+I had to name the Test Objects in Latin alphabet.

 ```
 check(findTestObject('MS/FundData/tesuuryou_jouhou/kaiyakuji_shintaku_zaisan_ryuuhogaku'))